amotsch/auction-game/README.md

 7/ With your browser go to localhost:XX (XX is the config.port defined in config.js)

 8/ Launch tests with mocha (npm install -g mocha)

+9/ (TODO) I cannot test express routes, the express server send 404 response to supertest

+10/ Assumptions : simple data model, several users logged into the browser tabs, user is disconnected when page refresh, no minification